 Ten projects will be chosen for recognition at the discretion of the jury.
 Winners and their faculty sponsors will be notified of the competition results directly.Winning projects will be announced and displayed at the AIA National Convention in Las Vegas, Nevada June 6–8, 2019.
 Winning projects will also be promoted on the ACSA website at www.acsa-arch.org & the AIA COTE website at www.aia.org/cote,

 Award & Student Internship

+Each of the top 10 winning projects will receive a $500 stipend to attend the AIA National Convention in Las Vegas, Nevada June 6–8, 2019.
 Winning students (individuals and team members) will be offered a paid summer internship at an architecture firm doing leading work in sustainable design.
 Students will specify their top choices from participating firms and internships will be assigned by lottery.
-An award of $2,000 will be distributed to each winning project.

 Winning students will specify their top choices from participating firms and internships will be assigned by lottery.
 Firms may request Student’s resume and portfolio, and arrange a phone or video interview with the Student to discuss the internship opportunity.
 After discussing the internship opportunity, if for any reason the Firm or Student decides the internship is not in their best interest, either may decline the offer and the Student will not receive an alternate paid internship opportunity.
 Firm and Student will be responsible for finalizing the employment agreement, start date, end date, compensation, and all other details.
 Students must be legally eligible to work where the internship is offered (in the U.S. or Canada).